reframe-hpc/reframe/docs/configure.rst

 ReFrame allows you to configure multiple systems in the same configuration file.
 Each system is a different object inside the ``systems`` section.
-In our example we define only one system, namely Piz Daint:
+In our example we define three systems, a Mac laptop, Piz Daint and a generic fallback system:

 .. literalinclude:: ../tutorials/config/settings.py
-   :lines: 11-73
+   :lines: 11-77

 Each system is associated with a set of properties, which in this case are the following: